Google Ads Starter Pack for Print-On-Demand

 - Auto-optimized conversion

-Since Smart Shopping campaigns will use Google’s machine learning to optimize your shopping ads, it will automatically adjust ads to be shown to visitors who are more likely to visit your store and make purchase.
+Since Smart Shopping campaigns will use Google’s machine learning to optimize your shopping ads, it will automatically adjust ads to be shown to visitors who are more likely to visit your store and make purchases.
 About Smart Shopping campaigns, you can learn more in this article.

 Mobile optimization for Google Ads